-Even when people lose their usefulness they can still be turned in to Soylent Green.
-They can actually become the gift that keeps on giving.
+Even when people lose their usefulness they can still be turned into Soylent Green.
+They can actually become the gifts that keeps on giving.

-Now, it is true that most of this information is of value to no one, unless you are a Jeopardy contestant.
-(What is the color of all things good for $1000, Alex.)
+Now, it’s true that most of this information is of value to no one, unless you are a game show contestant (“What is the color of all things good for $1000?”).
 But to a sufficiently soused frog or Irishman of any species, what can you say, but…let’s all lift our glasses and toast the color GREEN!